Academics at Utica College

 Utica College has a number of services that are open to both graduate and undergraduate students.

-- The Academic Support Services Center provides a wide range of personal, career, and academic counseling services and also provides support services for students with physical, emotional, or learning difficulties.
+- The Office of Student Success provides a wide range of personal, career, and academic counseling services and also provides support services for students with physical, emotional, or learning difficulties.

 - Financial Aid can answer questions and provide help with financial matters.